Canon G9 X Mark II vs T6i

 - Better lighting: Features a hotshoe and can thus hold and trigger an external flash gun.

 - More heavily discounted: Has been on the market for longer (launched in February 2015).

-If the count of individual advantages (bullet points above) is taken as a guide, the T6i emerges as the winner of the match-up (13 : 11 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the T6i comes out slightly ahead of the G9X Mark II (13 : 12 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon G9 X Mark II and the Canon T6i place the cameras among the top in their class?
 Find out in the latest Best Travel-Zoom Camera and Best DSLR Camera listings whether the two cameras rank among the cream of the crop.